Equivariant $\mathbb R$-test configurations of polarized spherical varieties: Introduction

-The equivariant ($\mathbb Z$-)test configurations were classified for polarized toric varieties by \cite{Do}.
+The proof of the above theorems actually depends on the classification of general equivariant $\mathbb R$-test configurations of polarized spherical varieties.
+In general the collection of even $\mathbb Z$-test configurations is extremely huge.
+However, it can stilled be expected that there is a simpler classification of equivariant test configurations on varieties with large symmetry.
+The classification of equivariant ($\mathbb Z$-)test configurations of polarized toric varieties was established by \cite{Do}.
 Later \cite{AB2,AK} prove the classification theorem for polarized stable reductive varieties and then \cite{Del-2020-09} for polarized spherical varieties.
-One key observation is that by adding a trivial fibre at infinity so that one compactifies the ($\mathbb Z$-)test configuration to a family $(\bar{\mathcal X},\bar{\mathcal L})$ over $\mathbb{CP}^1$, the total space $(\bar{\mathcal X},\bar{\mathcal L})$ is also a polarized toric (stable reductive, spherical, respectively) variety.
+One key observation is that by adding a trivial fibre at infinity so that one compactifies the ($\mathbb Z$-)test configuration to a family $(\bar{\mathcal X},\bar{\mathcal L})$ over $\mathbb{CP}^1$, the total space $(\bar{\mathcal X},\bar{\mathcal L})$ is also a polarized toric (stable reductive, spherical, respectively) variety, provided $(\mathcal X,\mathcal L)$ is ample.
 In this way \cite{Do} characterized equivariant ($\mathbb Z$-)test configurations of a polarized toric variety $(X,L)$ via concave rational piecewise linear functions on the moment polytope of $(X,L)$.
 The result of stable reductive varieties or general spherical varieties is similar except a restriction that the gradient of this piecewise linear function should lie in the valuation cone of the variety (cf. \cite{AB2,AK,Del-2020-09}).